CPMaurya/Basic-Python-Notes/README.md

-# Basic-Python-Notes
+# Basic-Python-Codes
-This file only be some basic python example
+This file only be some basic python example.
+Just open file click "basic.ipynb".